steveruizok/perfect-freehand/README.md

 ### Advanced Usage

-For advanced usage, the library also exports smaller functions that `getStroke` uses to generate its SVG data.
-While you can use `getStroke`'s data to render strokes with an HTML canvas (via the Path2D element) or with SVG paths, these new functions will allow you to create paths in other rendering technologies.
+For advanced usage, the library also exports smaller functions that `getStroke` uses to generate its outline points.

 #### `getStrokePoints`